SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 which incurs a performance cost at runtime.

-Applying `any` to the `Any` or `AnyObject` types is redundant and has no effect.
+Applying `any` to the `Any` or `AnyObject` types has no effect, because those types are already boxed protocol types.

 <!--
   - test: `any-any-does-nothing`